saifaustcse/SDLC-Methodologies/README.md

         * Prototyping is a time consuming  process.
         * It can be comparatively costly as more time and resources are required for prototyping
         * The cost of developing a prototype is a total waste as the prototype is ultimately thrown away.
+        * The effort invested in building prototypes may be too much if it is not monitored properly.
+        * Poor documentation because the requirements of the customers are insufficient.
         * Risk of insufficient requirement analysis owing to too much dependency on the prototype.
-        * Users may get confused in the prototypes and actual systems.
-        * Developers may try to reuse the existing prototypes to build the actual system, even when it is not technically feasible.
-        * The effort invested in building prototypes may be too much if it is not monitored properly.
         * Prototyping may encourage excessive change requests.
         * There may be far too many variations in software requirements when each time the prototype is evaluated by the customer.
-        * Poor documentation because the requirements of the customers are changing.
         * It is very difficult for software developers to accommodate all the changes demanded by the clients.
+        * Users may get confused in the prototypes and actual systems.
         * After seeing an early prototype model, the customers may think that the actual product will be delivered to him soon.
         * Developers who want to build prototypes quickly may end up building sub-standard development solutions.
+        * Developers may try to reuse the existing prototypes to build the actual system, even when it is not technically feasible.

     **[⬆ Back to Top](#table-of-contents)**